fransan33/TTC_Delay_Project/README.md

 **Insight 1: [Short descriptive headline]**
 [What you found + what it suggests.
 One short paragraph.]
+Disorderly patron explains TTC's frequent delays.
+The overall disruption rate of disorderly patron delay cause is 53.85% - Disorderly patron has the highest delay count overall - being the top delay cause in over 60% of ttc stations, 75% of the time throughout the day, and on a daily basis.
+This points to a delay issue that is not within our control.

 **Insight 2: [Short descriptive headline]**
 [What you found + what it suggests.]
+KPI?

 **Insight 3: [Short descriptive headline]**
-[What you found + what it suggests.]
+[What you found + what it suggests.] delays are more prominent during peak hour windows

 **Insight 4 (if applicable): [Short descriptive headline]** [What you found + what it suggests.]